ayahammoud/CEP146-Project-1/aya-draft.md

-Governments and Facial Recognition AI: Security Tool or Privacy Threat?
+## Governments and Facial Recognition AI: Security Tool or Privacy Threat?

-Introduction (20 seconds)
+- Introduction
-Benefits (40 seconds)
+- Benefits
-Concerns and Current Events (40 seconds)
+- Concerns and Current Events
-Ethical and Software Development Perspective (40 seconds) Conclusion (20 seconds)
+- Ethical and Software Development Perspective
+- Conclusion

-intro:
+### intro:

 Facial recognition AI is a technology that identifies people by analyzing their facial features.
 Governments around the world are increasingly using it for security and public safety, but its growing use has raised concerns about privacy, bias, and civil rights.

-benefits:
+### benefits:

 Faster identification of suspects
 Finding missing persons
 Airport and border security
 Reduced manual work for police

-resources:
+### resources:

 https://www.gov.uk/government/publications/police-use-of-facial-recognition/police-use-of-facial-recognition-a-guide-accessible-version?